KI7MT/wspr-analytics/experiments/README.md

 a stack of Raspberry PI's, or an over-powered laptop should be capable of performing the tasks with minimal effort.

-## Compute Environmen
+## Compute Environment

 If you are on `Windows 10`, I would highly recommended using `Windows Subsystem Linux v2`.
-Doing so will make things much easier to set up [Apache Spark][], and you can follow the directions below with mininal frustration.
+Doing so will make setting up [Apache Spark][] much easier, and you can follow the directions below with mininal frustration.

 ### Java